Kitware/CMake/Help/manual/ctest.1.rst

     ``value``
       The property value, which can be a string, a number, a boolean, or an array of strings.

+.. versionadded:: 4.1
+  The JSON output format is described in machine-readable form by :download:`this JSON schema </manual/ctest/show-only-schema.json>`.

 .. _`ctest-resource-allocation`: